NFL Thanksgiving Games 2025 RECAP!

 Anything else on this one, bud?

-I think it would be an incredible story to see them climb back into this, into playoff position.
+I think it would be an incredible story to see them climb back into this into playoff position.
 They're ninth right now.

 This is kind of weird, but they have the tiebreaker over the Ravens.
-I know none of it matters unless they pile these wins up, but
+I know none of it matters unless they go pile these wins up, but

 the Houston game looms as a massive contest.
 That's their season.